Interaction-induced chiral-transport inversion

+While the setup we consider is readily accessible in cold-atom laboratories, the formation of bound states as a mediator of chiral-transport reversal represents a fundamentally novel mechanism, with potential implications extending beyond the present system. {While we have assumed a zero- temperature condition for the initial condensate and numerical calculations, we expect the presence of thermal atoms to only slightly smear out the signature of chiral transport, given their small fraction and impact under typical experimental conditions~\cite{tai2017microscopy, liang2023chiral}.} The competition between the single-particle and the two-particle bound states, due to the fact that the two-particle bound states experience a different gauge field, is universal for different types of bound states and gauge fields.
+As such, our results not only illuminate a previously overlooked aspect of interaction-driven phenomena, but also pave the way for exploring bound-state-mediated transport dynamics in correlated quantum systems.

-{\it Acknowledgments.---} This work is supported by the Science Specialty Program of Sichuan University under Grant No. 2020SCUNL210, the Fundamental Research Funds for the Central Universities under Grant No. YJ202212, the National Key Research and Development Program of China under Grant No. 2022YFA1404201, the National Natural Science Foundation of China (NSFC) under Grant Nos.~12174233, 12004230, 12034012 and 12374479, and the Research Project Supported by Shanxi Scholarship Council of China and Shanxi ``1331KSC''.
+{\it Acknowledgments.---} This work is supported by the National Key R$\&$D Program of China under Grant Nos.
+2024YFF0508503 and 2022YFA1404201, the National Natural Science Foundation of China (NSFC) under Grant Nos.~12574297, 12174233, 12004230, 12034012 and 12374479, the Natural Science Foundation of Sichuan Province under Grant No. 2025ZNSFSC0058, the Science Specialty Program of Sichuan University under Grant No. 2020SCUNL210, the Fundamental Research Funds for the Central Universities under Grant No. YJ202212, and the Fundamental Research Program of Shanxi Province under Grant No. 202403021221024.
 WY acknowledges support from the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301904).